FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## Operation

-Having defined the format and contents of NAIs in the eap.arpa realm, we now describe how those NAIs are used by EAP peers and EAP peers to signal provisioning information.
+Having described the format and contents of NAIs in the eap.arpa realm to define the EAP Provisioning Identifier (EPI), we now describe how those EPIs are used by EAP peers and EAP peers to signal provisioning information

 ### EAP Peer

-An EAP peer signals that it wishes a certain kind of provisioning by using a predefined NAI, along with an associated EAP method.
-The meaning of the NAI, and behavior of the peer, are defined by a separate specification.
-That specification will typically define both the NAI, and the EAP method or methods which are used for provisioning.
+An EAP peer signals that it wishes a certain kind of provisioning by using an EPI, along with an associated EAP method.
+The meaning of the EPI, and behavior of the peer, are defined by a separate specification.
+That specification will typically define both the EPI, and the EAP method or methods which are used for provisioning.

-The NAI used by the peer MUST be taken from an entry in the "EAP Provisioning Identifiers" registry, and the EAP method used with that NAI MUST match the corresponding EAP method from that same entry.
+The EPI used by the peer MUST be taken from an entry in the "EAP Provisioning Identifiers" registry, and the EAP method used with that NAI MUST match the corresponding EAP method from that same entry.

-Where an EAP peer allows local selection of a provisioning method, the choice of NAI is defined by the provisioning method.
-As a result, the EAP peer MUST NOT have a field which lets the NAI be configured directly.
-Instead the user (or some other process) chooses a provisioning method, and the peer then chooses a predefined NAI which matches that provisioning method.
+Where an EAP peer allows local selection of a provisioning method, the choice of EPI is defined by the provisioning method.
+As a result, the EAP peer MUST NOT have a field which lets the user identifier field be configured directly.
+Instead the user (or some other process) chooses a provisioning method, and the peer then chooses an EPI which matches that provisioning method.

-While EAP peers allow users to enter NAIs directly for existing EAP methods, they SHOULD NOT check for provisioning NAIs.
-Any user who enters a provisioning NAI will either get rejected because the server does not support provisioning, or the user will be placed into a captive portal.
-There is no security or privacy issues with a user manually entering a provisioning NAI.
+While EAP peers allow users to enter user identifiers directly for existing EAP methods, they SHOULD NOT check whether those identfiers match any EPI.
+Any user who enters an identifier which matches an EPI will either get rejected because the server does not support provisioning, or the user will be placed into a captive portal.
+There is no security or privacy issues with a user manually entering an EPI as the user identifier.

-When all goes well, running EAP with the provisioning NAI results in new authentication credentials being provisioned.
+When all goes well, running EAP with the EPI results in new authentication credentials being provisioned.
 The peer then drops its network connection, and re-authenticates using the newly provisioned credentials.
 The user MAY be involved in this process,